dequelabs/axe-core/README.md

 ## Licenses

-Axe-core is distributed under an [MIT license](LICENSE).
+Axe-core is distributed under the [Mozilla Public License, version 2.0](LICENSE).
 It comes bundled with several dependencies which are distributed under their own terms.
 (See [LICENSE-3RD-PARTY.txt](LICENSE-3RD-PARTY.txt))